bjpop/gurita/docsrc/line.rst

   -x COLUMN, --xaxis COLUMN
   -y COLUMN, --yaxis COLUMN

-Line plots show an indepdent numerical feature on the X axis and a depdendent numerical feature on the Y axis.
+Line plots show an indepdent numerical column on the X axis and a depdendent numerical column on the Y axis.

 .. _line_hue:

-Grouping features with hue
+Grouping columns with hue
 --------------------------

 .. code-block::

   --hue COLUMN

-The data can be grouped by a categorical feature with the ``--hue`` argument.
+The data can be grouped by a categorical column with the ``--hue`` argument.

-In the following example ``signal`` is plotted against ``timepoint`` for the two different classes of the ``event`` feature in the ``fmri.csv`` dataset:
+In the following example ``signal`` is plotted against ``timepoint`` for the two different classes of the ``event`` column in the ``fmri.csv`` dataset:

 .. code-block:: bash